Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/G9-II-aptamer.md

 <font ><p class="header_box" id="ligand-recognition">Ligand information</p></font>

 <p class="blowheader_box">SELEX ligand</p>
 <p>Hepatitis C virus NS3 protein is a serine protease which has a trypsin-like fold.
 The non-structural (NS) protein NS3 is one of the NS proteins involved in replication of the HCV genome.
-The action of NS3 protease (NS3P), which resides in the N-terminal one-third of the NS3 protein, then yields all remaining non-structural proteins.-----from Pfam</p>
+The action of NS3 protease (NS3P), which resides in the N-terminal one-third of the NS3 protein, then yields all remaining non-structural proteins.-----From Pfam</p>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>